Roll Your Own Car

 - Your car needs to have a radio receiver that contains standard 100-mil (2.54 mm) pin headers for each of the ESC and the steering servo.

-- Your car needs to be between 1/16th scale (smallest end) and 1/8th scale (largest end)
+- Your car needs to be between 1/18th scale (smallest end) and 1/8th scale (largest end) if you want to race in the DIYRobocars race.

 Other options are perhaps possible, see the end of this document.